Military colours, standards and guidons: Korea, Republic of (South Korea)

 In addition, the traditional guard unit under the 3rd Infantry Division of the ROKA carries replica colours similar to those used during the Imperial era, that was used by Sumunjang or royal palace guards with its traditional military band, Daechwita.
 They are only brought out during state visits to the republic and on major holidays.

 Laos

-In Laos, the Colours of the Military and other uniformed institutions follow North Korean practice.
-It is basically a large version of the Laotian flag with the unit name below in white in the top and bottom red stripe.
+In Laos, the Colours of the Military and other uniformed institutions follow North Korean and prior French practice.
+It is basically a large version of the Laotian flag with the unit name below in white in the top and bottom red stripes.

 Philippines

 Philippine military colours are the Flag of the Philippines as the National Colour, the Organizational Colours, and the Unit Battle Colour.
 The Flag of the Philippines is the National Colour of the Armed Forces of the Philippines, but unlike the US colour has no markings on the flag.
 The Organizational Colours are the flags of the AFP's four Major Service Commands while the Unit Battle Colour differs per service arm and unit.
 Like the US, it also has 2nd order guidons for companies and troops, but these are also based on the Spanish military guidons and banners, not on the American ones, reflecting the long history of the military establishment here.
 These guidons are therefore not swallow tailed save for the PMA, the Philippine Army's Escort and Security Btn and some other units under the Philippine Army.

 The color facings of the Organizational Colours are: